microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 #### Unpack data from wave devices

-- Determine if beacon is a location beacon or wearable.
+- Determine if beacon is a location beacon or personal.
-- Calculate start/ end time from relative timestamps.
+- Calculate start/end time from relative timestamps.
 - Flatten record into individual events.

 #### Output event data
-- originatingDevice- Id of wearable that detected a contact
+- originatingDevice- Id of personal beacon that detected a contact event.
-- originatingDeviceBattery- Voltage level of detecting wearable
+- originatingDeviceBattery- Voltage level of personal beacon.
-- detectingDevice- ID of device that contact was made with
+- detectingDevice- ID of personal beacon that contact event was made with.
-- startTime- starting time of contact in UTC
+- startTime- starting time of contact in UTC.
-- start- offset in minutes from receiving time that contact began
+- start- offset in minutes from receiving time that contact event began.
-- duration- length of contact in minutes
+- duration- length of contact event in minutes.
-- endTime- ending time of contact in UTC
+- endTime- ending time of contact in UTC.
-- locationBeacon- true if contact was with beacon device, false if wearable
+- locationBeacon- true if contact was with location beacon, false if personal beacon.
-- averageRSSI- average RSSI over the contact period
+- averageRSSI- average RSSI over the contact event duration.

 ## Contact Tracing Example Data
 ---------------------------------------